santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/about.md

 							</div>
 						</form>

 **Update (Feb 2024)**: I've been living in Beijing 🇨🇳 for over a year now.
-My top tip for non-Mandarin speakers coming to China is to grab a VPN!
-After testing a few, I am currently using <a href="https://wannaflix.com/aff.php?aff=823&page=china-vpn" target="_blank">WannaFlix</a>.
-If you get a subscription through my link, I'll earn a small affiliate commission at no extra cost for you.
+My top tip for non-Mandarin speakers coming to China is to set up a VPN beforehand.
+After testing a few, I decided to use <a href="https://wannaflix.com/aff.php?aff=823&page=china-vpn" target="_blank">WannaFlix</a>.
+This is not a paid mention.
+I am actually quite happy with this service (no issues so far).
+However, if you get a subscription through my link, I'll earn a small affiliate commission at no extra cost for you.